Karen Tumulty

-Karen Tumulty (born December 1, 1955) is a political columnist for The Washington Post.
-Before joining the Post, Tumulty wrote for Time from October 1994 to April 2010.
-She was a Congressional Correspondent, as well as the National Political Correspondent based in Washington D.C. for the magazine.
+Karen Emily Tumulty (born December 1, 1955) is a political columnist for The Washington Post.
+Tumulty served in several capacities with Time magazine's Washington, D.C. bureau from October 1994 to April 2010, including as Congressional correspondent, national political correspondent and White House correspondent.

-Life
+Early life and education

-Tumulty graduated from David Crockett High School in Austin, Texas in May 1973.
-She later graduated in 1977 from the University of Texas at Austin with a BA in Journalism with high honors; she is an alumna of the Alpha Xi Delta sorority.
-She wrote for The Daily Texan student newspaper.
-She received an MBA from Harvard Business School in 1981.
-Tumulty is married to Paul Richter and has two sons, Nicholas and Jack.
-She is Catholic.
+Tumulty was born in San Antonio, Texas on December 1, 1955.
+She attended Crockett High School in Austin, Texas, where she graduated in 1973 and then the University of Texas at Austin, where she was a member of Alpha Xi Delta sorority and wrote for The Daily Texan, the university's student paper.
+She graduated with Bachelor of Arts with high honors in journalism in 1977.
+In 1981, she received a Master of Business Administration from Harvard Business School.

 Career

+Tumulty began her career in 1977 at the since-defunct San Antonio Light.

+Los Angeles Times

-Tumulty began her career in 1977 at the now-defunct San Antonio Light.
-Tumulty spent 14 years with the Los Angeles Times, covering the US Congress, economics, business, energy, and general-assignment beats.
-While at the Times, she won the Gerald Loeb Award for distinguished business and financial journalism in 1982 for Large Newspapers, and the National Press Foundation's Edwin Hood Award for diplomatic correspondence in 1993.
+She then spent 14 years with the Los Angeles Times, where she covered the United States Congress, economics, business, energy, and general assignment beats.
+While at the Times, she won the Gerald Loeb Award for distinguished business and financial journalism in 1982 for large newspapers, and the National Press Foundation's Edwin Hood Award for diplomatic correspondence in 1993.